 Amazon Halo Sleep Score and Sleep Monitoring

-For users who suffer from Sleep apnea, this analysis can be really handy as you will be able to track how many times you were awake or had light sleep due to snoring related issues.
+For users who suffer from sleep apnea, this analysis helps you track how many times you were awake or had a light sleep due to snoring related issues.

 The 11 Sleep lab aids are also quite handy.

-There are aids to help you fall asleep early such as via listening to a bedtime story or listening to isochronic tones to help reduce stress so that you can fall asleep faster.
+There are aids to help you fall asleep early, such as listening to a bedtime story or listening to isochronic tones to reduce stress to fall asleep faster.

 The Halo band measures your time to fall asleep, total sleep time, number of times you wake up during the night, and more to determine the overall Sleep score.

 In contrast to the Apple Watch Sleep score system, the Halo provides you with detailed sleep metrics around REM, light, and deep sleep states.

 It keeps track of sleep disturbances and your sleep efficiency scores.